How to save and pay for private school fees

 Are private school fees tax deductible?

-There are two key ways to make sure the payments they gift are tax-free:
+There are two options to make sure the payments from grandparents are tax-free:

-Set up a trust – when the grandchildren are named as the beneficiaries, any money the trust earns will be owned by the children, meaning you can use the children’s tax allowance.
+Set up a trust – when the grandchildren are named as the beneficiaries, any money the trust earns will be owned by the children, meaning you can use the children’s income tax allowance.
+You need tax advice as the trust needs to be carefully drafted, and there may be additional IHT to pay when you set it up.

 Can you use investments to pay for private school fees?